FriendsOfAdonis/friendsofadonis.github.io/content/docs/shopkeeper/installation.md

 Shopkeeper's migrations will add several columns to your `users` table.
 They will also create a new `subscriptions` table to hold all of your customer's subscriptions and a subscription_items table for subscriptions with multiple prices.

-Lastly, to ensure Shopkeeper properly handles all Stripe events, remember to [configure Cashier's webhook handling](./webhook).
+Lastly, to ensure Shopkeeper properly handles all Stripe events, remember to [configure Shopkeeper's webhook handling](./webhooks).

 ## Configuration